 Master the Art of Self-Awareness and Live Happy

-*this post may contain harsh language and tough love
+*This post may contain harsh language and tough love

 How many years have you started with a resolution or a goal for the new year that you failed to meet?
 This year, why not focus on just being authentic and happy?
-I take a lot of inspiration from Gary Vanderchuk, who believes that listening to others opinions (and giving a shit about them) is one of the leading reasons that people do not reach their full potential.
-If you have ever hesitated having a truthful conversation with someone, have postponed sending that text or email to someone or lied to make someone else feel better, you are not living authentically.
+I take a lot of inspiration from Gary Vanderchuk, who believes that listening to others’ opinions (and giving a shit about them) is one of the leading reasons that people do not reach their full potential.
+If you have ever hesitated to have a truthful conversation with someone, have postponed sending that text or email to someone or lied to make someone else feel better, you are not living authentically.

 Being authentic and real does not mean you are a being selfish or a narcissist (although it could be depending on your behavior).
 Authentic people know their own strengths and weaknesses and are ok being vulnerable, while also striving to help others become their best.

 Being your truest self can be extremely liberating.
-You no longer have to hide your beliefs or feelings, you can just be you.
+You no longer have to hide your beliefs or feelings; you can just be you.
 Honestly, who truly cares if you are being real or fake…the answer is nobody!
 True authenticity is when the person you present to the world matches up with the person you are on the inside.
 No more putting on masks or facades or pretending we are someone we aren’t.
-It’s quite simple, yet can take years to master.
+It’s quite simple yet can take years to master.